riley-ad-clark/cineseek/README.md

 </p>

 ## Demo
-<a href="https://raw.githubusercontent.com/riley-ad-clark/cineseek">Click here</a> to visit the demo site for this project!
+<a href="riley-ad-clark.github.io/cineseek/ ">Click here</a> to visit the demo site for this project!